Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Mobile EHR Feature Overview

-A walkthrough of the Aesthetics To Go clinical platform — SOAP charting, digital consents, injection mapping, lot tracking, before-and-after photos, and patient management.
+A walkthrough of the Aesthetics To Go clinical operating system — SOAP charting, digital consents, injection mapping, lot tracking, before-and-after photos, and patient management.

 Common Questions